Vegan Meal Prep – Week 3

 - sea salt, to taste

 Add all ingredients to a blender and mix until smooth and creamy.
-You can also use the recipe sauce recipe from my Broccoli Slaw with Low-Fat Peanut Dressing.
 Of course, you don’t have to go with a low-fat peanut sauce, my Spicy Peanut Sauce or Sweet and Spicy Almond Sauce would also be amazing!

 3. Broccoli Cheese Sauce